 Double Degree | A.A.
 2026-2027

-XXII edition
+XXI edition

 Language Italian-English

-Duration 2 Anni
+Duration 2 Years

-Delivery Mode In presenza
+Delivery Mode Face-to-face

 Frequency Full time